-Picking the best toothbrush for travel is a tricky business and a very personal one.
-Your choice will all depend on many factors.
-The length of your trip, your budget, and how much weight you are prepared to carry.
-And then there’s the decision of whether to go for a manual or an electric.
-If you choose a manual you will have to be particularly thorough in your cleaning, whereas if you go for the electric option you will be carrying extra batteries or an adapter to charge it.
+If you choose a manual toothbrush then you will have to be particularly thorough in your cleaning.
+If you go for the electric option you will be carrying extra batteries or an adapter to charge it.

 This post contains affiliate links.
 It costs you nothing to use them but we make a small commission.